Early Action Deadline for Dual-Degree Applicants: November 1

 The layout of the portfolio should emphasize the work illustrated, but each page should contain textual information including the title of the work, its media, the year it was produced, if it is group or individual work, and the context in which it was produced (a class, in an office, independent work, etc.).

-- Page size: 8-10 pages, not to exceed 8 ½”x 11” (portrait or landscape), including one cover page with the following information:
+- Page size: 8-10 pages, not to exceed 8 ½”x 11” (portrait or landscape), in addition to one cover page with the following information:

 - Your last name, first name